 In other states, adults aren’t allowed to bring first-party cases while minors can.
 Since the law doesn’t allow minors to consume alcohol, an establishment that served an alcoholic drink to a minor has broken the law.

-Just because a particular state allows an adult to file the first-party case against an establishment doesn’t mean that they’re worth pursuing.
+Just because a particular state allows an adult to file a first-party case against an establishment doesn’t mean that they’re worth pursuing.
 It is extremely difficult to win these cases because it is hard to convince a jury that an adult should be given money because they went and drank too much alcohol which resulted in their injury.

 Proving Liability in Dram Shop Litigation